Konstantinos Kanaris: Political career

 Konstantinos Kanaris was one of the few with the personal confidence of Ioannis Kapodistrias, the first Head of State of independent Greece.
 After the assassination of Kapodistrias on 9 October 1831, he retired to the island of Syros.

 During the reign of King Otto I, Kanaris served as Minister in various governments and then as Prime Minister in the provisional government (16 February – 30 March 1844).
 He served a second term (15 October 1848 – 12 December 1849), and as Navy Minister in the 1854 cabinet of Alexandros Mavrokordatos.

 In 1862, he was among the rare War of Independence veterans who took part in the bloodless insurrection that deposed the increasingly unpopular King Otto I and led to the election of Prince William of Denmark as King George I of Greece.
-During his reign, Kanaris served as a Prime Minister for a third term (6 March – 16 April 1864), fourth term (26 July 1864 – 26 February 1865) and fifth and last term (7 June – 2 September 1877).
+During his reign, Kanaris served as a Prime Minister for a third term (6 March – 16 April 1864), fourth term (26 July 1864 – 26 February 1865), and fifth and last term (7 June – 2 September 1877).

-Kanaris died on 2 September 1877 whilst still serving in office as Prime Minister.
+Kanaris died on 2 September 1877 whilst still serving in office as prime minister.
 Following his death his government remained in power until 14 September 1877 without agreeing on a replacement at its head.
 He was buried in the First Cemetery of Athens and his heart was placed in a silver urn.

 Legacy

 Konstantinos Kanaris is considered a national hero in Greece and ranks amongst the most notable participants of the War of Independence.
-Many statues and busts have been erected in his honour, such as Kanaris a Scio in Palermo, Italy.
+Many statues and busts have been erected in his honour, such as Kanaris at Chios by Benedetto Civiletti in Palermo, a statue by Lazaros Fytalis in Athens, and a bust by David d'Angers.
 He was also featured on a Greek ₯1 coin and a ₯100 banknote issued by the Bank of Greece.

 To honour Kanaris, the following ships of the Hellenic Navy have been named after him: